nilaysarma/zenquotespy-docs/docs/getting-started.md

 # Getting Started

 ZenquotesPy is a lightweight Python package that provides easy access to motivational and inspirational quotes from the ZenQuotes.io API.
-This documentation page provides a strong understanding of the functions available in the `zenquotespy` package.
+This documentation page provides a strong understanding of the functions available in the `zenquotespy` package and help you to get started with ZenquotesPy.
 If you are a python developer, you can contribute through code to this package by creating an issue or a pull request in the [GitHub repository](hhttps://github.com/nilaysarma/zenquotespy).

 ## Installation